 The Dakota War of 1862, also known as the Sioux or Dakota Uprising, was an armed conflict between the United States and several bands of Dakota Sioux.
-It began on August 17, 1862 along the Minnesota River in southwest Minnesota and ended with a mass execution of 38 Dakota men on December 26, 1862, in Mankato, Minnesota.
+It began on August 17, 1862, along the Minnesota River in southwest Minnesota and ended with a mass execution of 38 Dakota men on December 26, 1862, in Mankato, Minnesota.

-By the summer of 1862, delayed annuity payments from the U.S. government due to the U.S. government’s priority in financing the Civil War, crop failures, poor hunting, and the refusal by traders and Indian agents to extend credit to the Dakota, left many Dakota people hungry and desperate, particularly those who had not taken up farming.
+By the summer of 1862, delayed annuity payments from the U.S. government due to the U.S. government’s priority in financing the Civil War, crop failures, poor hunting, and the refusal by traders and Indian agents to extend credit to the Dakota left many Dakota people hungry and desperate, particularly those who had not taken up farming.
 Due to these and other factors, tensions within Minnesota’s Dakota community reached a breaking point.

 On August 17, 1862, four young Dakota warriors killed five settlers at the farms of Robinson Jones and Howard Baker in Acton, Minnesota.
-Afterwards, the warriors traveled to Redwood to visit with Chief Little Crow (Taoyateduta), an influential Dakota leader, to convince him to lead a military effort against the European-Americans to reclaim their ancestral land.
-Upon hearing the entreaties of the warriors, Little Crow blackened his face and covered his head, as if in mourning.
+Afterward, the warriors traveled to Redwood to visit with Chief Little Crow (Taoyateduta), an influential Dakota leader, to convince him to lead a military effort against the European-Americans to reclaim their ancestral land.
+Upon hearing the entreaties of the warriors, Little Crow blackened his face and covered his head as if in mourning.
 When one of the warriors accused him of cowardice, Little Crow responded, “Braves, you are little children — you are fools.
 You will die like the rabbits when the hungry wolves hunt them in January.”
 Reluctantly, Little Crow agreed to lead them, stating: “Taoyateduta is not a coward: he will die with you.”

 Meanwhile, the first battle of New Ulm occurred on the afternoon of August 19, 1862, when the settlement was attacked by a relatively small group of Dakota warriors.
 This skirmish lasted several hours and left six settlers dead and five wounded.
-With other attacks occurring throughout the area, New Ulm was inundated by more than a 1,000 refugees over the next several days, increasing its population to some 2,000 people, though only 300 were equipped to fight.
+With other attacks occurring throughout the area, New Ulm was inundated by more than 1,000 refugees over the next several days, increasing its population to some 2,000 people, though only 300 were equipped to fight.

-On September 2nd, the Minnesota militia counterattacked in the Battle of Birch Coulee, located about 16 miles from Fort Ridgely.
+On September 2, the Minnesota militia counterattacked in the Battle of Birch Coulee, located about 16 miles from Fort Ridgely.
 Colonel Sibley, stationed at Fort Ridgely, had sent out a detachment of 150 soldiers to find survivors, locate and bury the remains of civilians, and report on the location of Dakota warriors.
-In the process, the burial party was attacked by Dakota warriors at Birch Coulee in the early morning, resulting in a three-hour firefight, in which 13 soldiers were killed and 47 were wounded.
+In the process, the burial party was attacked by Dakota warriors at Birch Coulee in the early morning, resulting in a three-hour firefight in which 13 soldiers were killed, and 47 were wounded.
 In this defeat, only two Dakota were known to have been killed.
 When reports of the attack arrived at Fort Ridgely, Colonel Sibley immediately led a column of 240 soldiers to relieve the detachment at Birch Coulee the same afternoon.
 After the Dakota withdrew, Sibley and his troops returned to Fort Ridgely to continue their training.

 Due to the demands of the Civil War, the region’s representatives had to repeatedly appeal for aid before President Abraham Lincoln formed the Department of the Northwest on September 6, 1862, and appointed General John Pope to command it with orders to quell the violence.
 Pope dispatched troops dispatched to the front as soon as companies were formed.